NRF24 problems with cold temperatures

 I think you can define MY_DEBUG_VERBOSE_RF24 to log more detailed information about the communication between the mcu and the nrf.

-From what you wrote it should like you are powering the nrf directly from the hlk with 5V.
+From what you wrote it sounds like you are powering the nrf directly from the hlk with 5V.
 Is that the case or did I misinterpret what you wrote?

 @Sushukka - I had one node with the same behaviour when we had -15 dgr here in Sweden.
 I took it inside and it worked, tried to put it back outside and same behavoiur.
 I changed the electrolytic capacitor on the radio and then the node has been working since.
 I also found a dead spider which most likely wanted to steal some warmth.